GULPF/timezones/README.md

 **NOTE**: The `fetchjsontimezones` tool isn't supported on Windows for now.

 `fetchjsontimezones` is a command line tool for downloading IANA timezone database releases and converting them to the JSON format used by the `timezones` module.
 It's part of this repo and is installed by running `nimble install timezones`.
-Using `fetchjsontimezones` isn't required for using the `timezones` module, as long as you OK with using the bundled timezone data.
+Using `fetchjsontimezones` isn't required for using the `timezones` module, unless you want control over which timezone data is used.

 Usage (`fetchjsontimezones --help`):
  ```